 Prosecutors in the Kirkwood, MO area often start with the toughest charges, but that doesn’t mean they stick.
 We challenge their case early, push back hard, and negotiate aggressively.
 At the same time, we prepare every case like it’s going to trial, because that level of preparation is what forces better results.

-Focused on One Thing: Protecting Your Future
+Client-Centered Approach Focused on Protecting Your Future

-How Manslaughter Cases are Fought in Kirkwood, MO
+Defending Manslaughter Charges in Kirkwood, MO

 A manslaughter charge in Kirkwood, MO may be serious, but it’s not a foregone conclusion.
 There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.